papermerge/documentation/docs/setup/authentication.md

 # Authentication

-{{ extra.project }} supports different authentication modes:
+{{ extra.project }} comes with flexible authentication features.
+It can handle user accounts, groups, permissions. {{ extra.project }}
+supports following authentication modes:

-- Database (default)
+- Built-in
+- OpenID Connect (OIDC)
-- OAuth 2.0
+- Remote User
 - LDAP

-The difference consist in who decides if user with given username and password, are valid.
-In first mode i.e. database authentication - it is
- {{ extra.project }} who decides if credentials are valid, this is why this database authentication is also called "internal authentication".
-For other two authentication modes it is the other party, external one like LDAP, which decides on validity of the given credentials.

-## Database Authentication

-In this case authentication is performed against credentials stored in database configured with `PAPERMERGE__DATABASE__URL`.
-This is default operation mode.

-## OAuth 2.0/OIDC
+## Built-in

+By default {{ extra.project }} will use built-in authentication mechanism.
+You only need to provide `PAPERMERGE__AUTH__USERNAME`, `PAPERMERGE__AUTH__PASSWORD` environment variables.
+In this mode there is no other authentication party involved as all authentication is performed by {{ extra.project }} internal components.

+Built-in authentication mechanism is suitable for simple setups when
+{{ extra.project }} is your only application of concern.

+When you want to give users access to multiple applications using same accounts, you may consider:

+## OpenID Connect (OIDC)

-{{ extra.project }} supports OAuth 2.0/OpenID Connect authentication protocol.
+{{ extra.project }} supports OpenID Connect (OIDC) authentication.

 In order to enable OIDC authentication you need to provide following environment variables: